 However, there are three different designations for salvage in Nevada, and it is important to understand the differences between them.

 A salvage vehicle that is a total loss means that the cost to repair the damage to the vehicle, not including painting, would be more than 65% of the market value of the vehicle.
-If the damage is less than 65%, then it is not considered a salvaged vehicle.
+Damage less than 65% is not a salvaged vehicle.

-Salvage vehicles that are flood damaged are those that have been submerged in water that was higher than the door sill, and the water entered the engine compartment, passenger area, or trunk and has contacted the electrical system.
-A salvage vehicle deemed non-repairable is one that can only be used for scrap metal or for parts.
+Salvage vehicles with flood damage submerged in water higher than the door sill.
+The water entered the engine compartment, passenger area, or trunk and has contacted the electrical system.
+A non-repairable salvage vehicle is for scrap metal or parts.

-If the vehicle is ten model years old or older, they are not always considered salvage, as long as the only repairs needed are limited to certain areas.
-These include the hood, and the trunk lid, and up to two other areas including the doors, bumper assembly, headlight or taillight assembly, or the grill assembly.
+If the vehicle is ten model years old or older, they are not always salvage.
+Only if repairs are in certain areas.
+These include the hood, the trunk lid, and up to two other areas including the doors, bumper assembly, headlight or taillight assembly, or the grill assembly.
 If they require more repairs, then the aforementioned 65% rule comes into play.

 Restoring the Vehicle

 If the vehicle that you are restoring is five model years old or newer, it will need to go through an inspection at a Nevada DMV inspection station first to complete the Authorization for Vehicle Restoration.

 The vehicle – not restored, titled, or registered only after the completion of the process.
 If the vehicle is six model years old or older, then you will not need to complete this step.

 Repair the vehicle through a garage, or body shop.
 Or a rebuilder capable of repairing the vehicle to the common standards set forth by the auto repair industry.
 If adding airbags and seatbelts, they need to be up to the standards of federal law.